TRAINING for Marathon des Sables

 Speed training is usually used to add the finishing touches to a solid block of training.
 But as stated, as an MDS finisher, they already have endurance, so, working on speed now is a great use of time.

 If you are someone looking to perform and improve, you need to be more self-critical.
-Plan your training and periodise your training so that you are able to (hopefully) predict good form on 1 or multiple Arace days in a year.
-This is not easy.
+Plan your training and periodise your training so that you are able to (hopefully) predict good form for when you want it.

 Remember you can only hold form for a limited length of time and if you want to peak, you need to make sure that this planning stage is done early so that you understand what you are trying to achieve.
 It’s all about stepping stones.
 And make sure you consider the terrain that the race will take place on.